brucebiotech/dbu/README.md

 # About the dbu

-It is based on [free-dap](https://github.com/ataradov/free-dap).
-It adds the saml21 as a platform and also introduces the capability to connect to multiple target CPU's.
+It is based on [free-dap](https://github.com/ataradov/free-dap) adding the saml21 as a platform and introducing the capability to connect to multiple target CPU's.